Rocketry: The Nambi Effect: Critical response

 Rocketry received positive reviews from critics.

-Devesh Sharma of Filmfare rated the film 4 out of 5 stars and wrote "Madhavan carries the film on his shoulders.
+Devesh Sharma of Filmfare rated the film 4 out of 5 stars and wrote, "Madhavan carries the film on his shoulders.
 We can see that he totally believes in Nambi"s innocence and is hoping that the film will finally exonerate him in the eyes of the public.
 He lives and breathes the character, getting the nuances right.
-It"s not easy being both the lead actor and the director but Madhavan achieves the desired trajectory on both fronts".
-Ronak Kotecha of Times Of India gave the film 3.5 out of 5 stars and said "It has an interesting subject and an untold story of a man, who was wronged for always being right for his nation.
-‘Rocketry’ takes off well, hits some turbulence on the way, but eventually soars high with real characters and moving moments that make it worth your while".
-Shubham Kulkarni of Koimoi rated the film 3.5 out of 5 stars and wrote "Rocketry is a movie that must be celebrated because an artist has tried to come out of his comfort zone and tell a story not many could dare.
-It is about a man who gave this country big achievements but was compensated with brutality.
-It took almost two decades for the government to give a veteran scientist a clean chit in a case he was never guilty of.
-It is a story that must be told and heard".
-Sanchita Jhunjhunwala of Zoom TV rated the film 3.5 out of 5 stars and wrote "With a roller coaster of a ride on the screen depicting the one Nambi had in real life, we feel that the movie has great potential and would keep you hooked as you watch more of it.
-The emotional connect is what also draws you towards the story, courtesy the performances its ability to be as real as it gets, making it a great human drama".
+It's not easy being both the lead actor and the director but Madhavan achieves the desired trajectory on both fronts."
+Ronak Kotecha of Times Of India gave the film 3.5 out of 5 stars and said, "It has an interesting subject and an untold story of a man, who was wronged for always being right for his nation.
+‘Rocketry’ takes off well, hits some turbulence on the way, but eventually soars high with real characters and moving moments that make it worth your while."
+Sanchita Jhunjhunwala of Zoom TV rated the film 3.5 out of 5 stars and wrote, "With a roller coaster of a ride on the screen depicting the one Nambi had in real life, we feel that the movie has great potential and would keep you hooked as you watch more of it.
+The emotional connect is what also draws you towards the story, courtesy the performances its ability to be as real as it gets, making it a great human drama."